ziptalk/protonArbitrage-typescript/README.md

 ## Configuration

-Configure the following environment variables in your `.env` file:
+Configure environment variables in your `.env` file:

-- Binance API credentials
-- Cosmos wallet mnemonic
-- RPC URLs

 ## Usage